 Writing a hard copy cover letter is becoming less of the norm these days.
 It is because, more than ever, people are sending job application materials through job websites or via email.
 It includes submitting resumes and cover letters online.

 When asked to submit your job materials (such as your resume and any other related documents) as an email attachment, the email itself acts as your cover letter.

-See below for an example of an email cover letter, and tips for how to write it and what to include your message.
 Here are some tips on how to write and send a quality email cover letter.

 Use a Professional Email Address

 First, before you start drafting your letter, make sure your email address is professional.
 Along with the subject line, your email address is the first thing the employer will see – it is your first impression.

 If you are using an informal address that you created years ago like email@example.com or firstname.lastname@example.org, it may be a good idea to open a new account specifically for communication between you and hiring companies.
 Get a new professional address that includes your first and last name, if possible.

 State Your Name and the Job in the Subject

 In the subject line of the email, clearly, state the position you are applying for and also include your name.
 This way, the hiring manager will know, at a glance, that you are writing to apply for a job.
 With a clear subject line, the employer is more likely to read the email.
 Also be sure to proofread your subject line before sending the email – a typo in the subject line is not a good first impression, and might lead to your email being deleted!

 Start With a Greeting